Extradition law in the United States: Interstate extradition

-All states except South Carolina and Missouri, have adopted the Uniform Criminal Extradition Act.
+South Carolina, Mississippi, and Louisiana have not adopted the Uniform Criminal Extradition Act, but have adopted other extradition laws.

 Intrastate extradition

 Intrastate extradition may be necessary if a fugitive is arrested by a local police force (such as for a county, city, or college) in the same state or territory as the offense was allegedly committed.
 The procedure for doing so depends on state and possibly local laws.

 International extradition

 As of 2022, the United States has extradition treaties with 116 countries.
 Most of them are dual criminality treaties (extradition for actions considered crimes in both countries), with the remaining being list treaties (extradition for a specific list of crimes).

 The United States does not have extradition treaties with the following countries that it recognizes as sovereign states:

-The United States does not have extradition treaties with the following polities that it does not recognize as sovereign states either:
+The United States does not have extradition treaties with the following polities that it also does not recognize as sovereign states: